-For more details on these scenarios, as well as Rhodium Group's methodology for developing the emissions projections that are referenced throughout this report, see Rhodium Group's Taking Stock 2022 report and the accompanying Technical Appendix, 99 as well as Rhodium Group's updated report evaluating the potential impacts of the IRA.
-100

-Rhodium Group also provides a high and low estimate for carbon dioxide removals in the Land Use, Land Use Change, and Forestry (LULUCF) sector.
+For more details on these scenarios, as well as Rhodium Group's methodology for developing the emissions projections that are referenced throughout this report, see Rhodium Group's Taking Stock 2023 report and the accompanying Technical Appendix.102 Rhodium Group also provides a high and low estimate for carbon dioxide removals in the Land Use, Land Use Change, and Forestry (LULUCF) sector.
 In this analysis, the high emissions scenario uses the low sequestration estimate for LULUCF and the low emissions scenario uses the high sequestration estimate for LULUCF; the central emissions scenario uses the average between the low and high sequestration estimates.